Situations to move boot partition

 Here is the tutorial to move Windows 10 to SSD/HDD that you might interest:

 1. To move system boot partition (usually the system C drive), go Clone tab, and then choose System Clone.

-2. Select a new hard drive or SSD, maybe a new partition to save the boot partition in Windows 10/8/7, then hit Next.
+2. Select the new larger HDD or SSD as the destination to save the Windows 10 boot partition, then hit Next.

-3. A pop-up window will notice you to backup important data first, and then click Yes if you are sure to move boot system partition to another partition.
+3. A pop-up window will notify you to backup important data first and then click Yes if you are sure to move Windows 10 to SSD or HDD.

-Wait for a few minutes, the great system cloning software will show you the best ending for your system moving.
+Wait for a while, the great OS migration software will show you the best ending for your system migration.

-It's easy and time-saving to move boot partition to new partition or hard drive (HDD or SSD) with the help of AOMEI Backupper, and you don’t need to reinstall Windows 10/8/7 operating system and the complex configurations that you are not familiar with (I mean if).
-This powerful software is applied to Windows 10, 8.1, 8, 7, XP, Vista.
-You could clone boot drive, or move EFI boot partition for Windows 10/8/7.
+It's easy and time-saving to move boot partition to the hard drive (HDD or SSD) with the help of AOMEI Backupper, and you don’t need to reinstall Windows 10/8/7 operating system and the complex configurations that you are not familiar with (I mean if).

-Obviously, you are allowed to clone Windows 10 to smaller SSD, as long as the data of the system files is smaller than the destination drive, also to a larger hard drive.
+Obviously, you are allowed to clone Windows 10 to smaller SSD, as long as the data on Windows 10 boot partition is smaller than the destination drive.

-Besides, you could clone hard drive with windows 10/8/7 installed to another one, and manually adjust partition size on the destination disk.
+Besides, you could clone hard drive with windows 10/8/7 installed to another one to move everything, and manually adjust partition size on the destination disk if need be.